NieuwlandGeo/SLDReader/README.md

 ## Creating an issue

+If you are using an older (< v10.8.0) OpenLayers version, please first check if the problem still occurs in OpenLayers v10.8.0 or higher.
+Or use the [Custom GeoJSON styling](https://nieuwlandgeo.github.io/SLDReader/custom-geojson.html) test page on GitHub.

-Please include an example sld and if possible an example feature as GeoJSON.
+Include a relevant fragment of the SLD document, and if possible, also include an example feature as GeoJSON.

 ## Pull requests